angular/angular/aio/content/guide/ngmodule-api.md

       A list of components that can be dynamically loaded into the view.

-      By default, an Angular app always has at least one entry component, the root component, `AppComponent`.
-Its purpose is to serve as a point of entry into the app, that is, you bootstrap it to launch the app.
+      By default, an Angular application always has at least one entry component, the root component, `AppComponent`.
+Its purpose is to serve as a point of entry into the app, that is, you bootstrap it to launch the application.

       Routed components are also _entry components_ because they need to be loaded dynamically.
       The router creates them and drops them into the DOM near a `<router-outlet>`.